 Finally, click Add New Cron Job to insert it in the system.

-Running Cron job in Web Browser
+Running Cron job in the Web Browser

 Troubleshooting Magento Cron Job

-If your cronjob is not working, you need to recheck its setup.
+If your cron job is not working, you need to recheck its setup.
 Make sure that the instructions are valid.
 If you merely copy commands set in this tutorial, then it won’t work.
 Adapt the commands according to your server.

 Also check your e-mail address.
-Make sure that you use the correct in the MAILTO.
+Make sure that you use the correct name in the MAILTO.
 Why?
 Because you usually receive a message if something is not working well with the cron task execution.

-Lastly, keep an eye on output redirection.
+Finally, keep an eye on output redirection.
 If you receive a command like this:

 Make sure that you address them directly.